SAFE: An LLM-as-Verifier Framework for Evidence-Grounded Multi-Hop Reasoning

 LLMs can be prompted to critique and revise their own outputs~\citep{madaan2023self} or accumulate reflective feedback across trials~\citep{shinn2023reflexion}.
-Approaches like Self-Refine~\citep{madaan2023self} demonstrate the appeal of self-critique as a mechanism for improving output quality without requiring additional training or external models.
+Methods such as Self-Refine~\citep{madaan2023self} show that self-critique can improve output quality without additional training or external models.

-However, in the context of complex multi-hop reasoning, pure self-correction is unverifiable and fundamentally limited, as LLMs often inherit the same hallucinations and biases that caused the original error.
-Consequently, models struggle to self-correct reasoning flaws without external ground-truth signals~\citep{huang2023large}.
-This is further supported by \citet{tyen2024llms}, who identify mistake finding as the primary bottleneck, showing that unguided models consistently fail to rectify their own logical missteps.
+However, self-correction alone is unreliable for complex multi-hop reasoning.
+The same model that produced an invalid step may fail to identify the error, especially when the error depends on evidence grounding.
+Prior work shows that LLMs often struggle to correct their own reasoning flaws without external ground-truth signals~\citep{huang2023large}. \citet{tyen2024llms} further identify mistake finding as a key bottleneck, showing that unguided models frequently fail to locate their own logical missteps.

-\textbf{Our distinction:} \ours{} enhances self-correction by introducing a dedicated, externally trained feedback model.
-Grounded in a rigorously verified dataset and a comprehensive error taxonomy, our external evaluator validates each atomic reasoning step to enforce a strictly verifiable sequence of grounded entities, providing more reliable supervision towards grounded reasoning.